GeekTrainer/custom-vision-workshop/train.md

 ## Upload images

 Once the project is created it's time to upload images.
+These images are used to train the model.

+> **Tip**: As a general rule, the more images you can use to train a model the better.
+You want to include as much variety in the images as possible, including different lighting, angles, and settings.

 1. Select **Add images**
 1. Navigate to **folder**